pret/pokered/README.md

   - Tweak the type matchups to be exactly like gen 1, gen 2, or a cross between them if you like directly in-game.
   - Optional in-battle experience bar
   - Option to give trainers some Stat EXP to their pokemon based on level.
 Makes the game a little bit harder.
-- There are a couple new things added into the game based on beta or cut content (like the FIREFIGHTER trainer class), and in a few cases, entirely new things to facilitate quality of life changes in a fun way.
-Example: an NPC who can permanently remove CUT trees.
+- There are a couple entirely new things added into the game to facilitate quality of life fixes.
+Including:
+  - An NPC who can permanently remove CUT trees.
+  - An NPC who can revive fossils for you in SAFFRON CITY so you can get fossil pokemon a bit earlier.
+  - An NPC who will give you LAPRAS a bit earlier in the game.

 ## Contact the creator on